nayan2306/NLP-WORKER/README.md

 ## Acknowledgements

-This application was created using various NLP libraries and techniques, including TextBlob, NLTK, Gensim, Spacy, and Googletrans.
+This application is created using various NLP libraries and techniques, including TextBlob, NLTK, Gensim, Spacy, and Googletrans.
 The code is based on tutorials and examples from the documentation of these libraries.